sohooo/k8s-playbooks/README.md

 - Ansible 2.12+ (tested syntax)
 - Access to the target nodes with privilege escalation (`become`)
-- `kubectl` available on the nodes being maintained
+- `kubectl` available on control-plane nodes (worker nodes delegate Kubernetes operations to a control-plane host)

 ## Local development setup